nehavaleti/nehavaleti/README.md

-- 🔭 I’m currently working on Backend technology
+- 🔭 I’m currently working on Backend technology.
-- 🌱 I’m currently learning webdev, machine learning
+- 🌱 Interested in exploring Machine learning.
-- 📫 How to reach me: nehavaleti01@gmail.com
+- 📫 How to reach me: nehavaleti01@gmail.com.